solo-fsw/Eva/README.md

 # Eva
-Eva is a replacement of E-Prime's SRBox (serial response box).
+Eva is a replacement of PST's SRBox (serial response box) and the parallel port (LPT).
 It is used to relay markers from stimulus PC to BIOPAC/BioSemi and relay button presses from button boxes to the stimulus PC and BioSemi.

 ## Response Buttons
 Responses from the response buttons are processed as keyboard events.